trial123Zel/crowdsec-ddns-monitor/README.md

 A Docker solution that automatically manages CrowdSec AllowLists for Dynamic DNS domains and Cloudflare-proxied services.
 This eliminates the performance penalties of CrowdSec's native DNS resolution while providing intelligent change detection and updates.

 [!IMPORTANT]

 Claude Code planned and wrote 99% of this repo.
 I chose ease-of-setup vs. ultimate security.
-See Security Considerations and do not deploy on production server/exposed services server without understanding the repercussions.
+See Security Considerations and Important Deviations from Standard Deployments for details and do not deploy on production server/exposed services server without understanding the repercussions.

 ## ⚠️ Security Considerations